 Why become a member?

 The Sparta Area Chamber of Commerce publishes a monthly newsletter, the Ambassador.
 The Ambassador is an effective means to inform the membership and the community of current Chamber events and activities.
-The Ambassador is printed on the 1st of each month and is mailed to over 350 members, school and government officials.
+The Ambassador is published on the 1st of each month and emailed to over 1700 members, general interest contacts, school, and government officials.
 Inserts are available for member announcements and specials.
-New members and renewals are high-lighted each month, along with a letter from the President and upcoming schedules.
+In addition, new members and renewals are high-lighted each month.

 BUSINESS AFTER 5

-The Chamber Depot office is located along the State Bike Trails and serves as an information center up to 3,000 visitors per month in the summer.
-We offer space for member business brochures, publications and business cards and offer display space in the reception area.
+The Chamber Depot office is located along the State Bike Trails and serves as an information center for up to 3,000 visitors per month in the summer.
+We offer space for member business brochures, publications, and business cards and offer display space in the reception area.

 RIBBON CUTTING / GRAND OPENING

-Members who are relocating, starting a new business or expanding an existing business may request a Ribbon Cutting ceremony.
-The Chamber Ambassadors, Directors and members are requested to attend, along with government officials.
-Photos are published in the local newspaper.
+Members who are relocating, starting a new business, or expanding an existing business, may request a Ribbon Cutting ceremony.
+The Chamber Ambassadors, Directors, and members are requested to attend along with government officials.
+Photos are published in the local newspaper and our monthly newsletter.

 BUSINESS AND POLITICAL CONTACTS